dcvz/buildify/README.md

 # Buildify

-Buildify is a modern open-source deployment tool that runs in your infrastructure.
-This repository is a monorepo that contains the following projects:
+Buildify is a modern open-source deployment tool built by a non-profit organization.

 ## Setup